 My husband and I always love our stays at the Madonna Inn.
 Are you planning to visit soon?
 Which of the 110 rooms would you want to stay in?
 Let me know in a comment below!

-Planning a trip?
-Be sure to save to Pinterest for later!
+Planning a trip soon?
+Be sure to save this to Pinterest for later!

 Golden State Getaways wants to acknowledge that we live, operate, gather, and benefit everyday on the traditional stolen lands of several Indigenous peoples and nations including the Tongva (Gabrieleno), Kizh (Gabrieleno), Chumash, Popeloutchom (Amah Mutsun), Ohlone, Awaswas, and Fernandeño Tataviam peoples who have stewarded the lands and waterways throughout their many generations in what is now the state of California.